JoeBwonKenobi/Floral_Sales_Project/README.md

 # Visualizations

 ## **Quarterly Product Total by Year**
 These visualizations helped to identify the trends and patterns for sales throughout the different months of the year for five and a half years.
-The first of whcich helps us to see the trends in sales by Quarterly for each year organized by the order date.
+The first of which helps us to see the trends in sales by Quarterly segments for each year organized by the order date.
 This can help the shop owners to identify what months out of the year they may need temporay help with arrangements and deliveries, or for slower months cut back on ordering extra stock.

 ![New_Yearly_Totals](https://github.com/JoeBwonKenobi/Floral_Sales_Project/assets/117705408/452cded1-41ef-4832-863f-51852d7e049f)